willdurand-edu/php-slides/src/extended/01_symfony2.md

 front controllers), `app/` (configuration), `src/` (your bundles), and `vendor/` (third-party code).

-Each feature in Symfony2 (including the Symfony2 framework core) is organized into a **bundle**, which is a structured set of files for that feature.
+Each feature in Symfony (including the Symfony framework core) is organized into a **bundle**, which is a structured set of files for that feature.

 The configuration for each bundle lives in the `Resources/config` directory of the